ohmp/james-project/src/adr/0013-precompute-jmap-preview.md

  - Authenticate
  - List mailboxes
  - List messages in one of their mailboxes
- - Get 8 time the properties expected to be fast to fetch with JMAP
+ - Get 8 times the properties expected to be fast to fetch with JMAP

 We went from:
  - A 7% failure rate before this change to almost no failure